Back to California

 Spay and Neuter Services for Animals

-This law allows veterinarians to perform high-quality spay and neuter services in certain settings without needing to meet all usual facility standards, specifically regarding radiograph viewing equipment.
+This law allows high-quality spay and neuter services to be performed in certain settings without needing to meet all usual facility standards, including the requirement for X-ray viewing equipment.

 What This Bill Does

-• Defines high-quality, high-volume spay or neuter services as those that follow specific guidelines.
+• Defines high-quality, high-volume spay or neuter services as those that are done quickly and safely by trained professionals.

-• Allows these services to be performed either at a registered veterinary clinic or by a veterinarian working temporarily elsewhere.
+• Allows these services to be performed either at a registered veterinary clinic or in a temporary setting where a veterinarian is employed or contracted.

 Who It Names or Affects